U1st-Games/GameTogether/README.md

 We interact with this API mainly through [react-use-opentok](https://github.com/pjchender/react-use-opentok).
 You can probably get by with just reading the `react-use-opentok` README.

-If the source code is not already heavily commented, then it is in progress and will be shortly.

 The basic flow for the game sharing is as follows:

 - When 'create game room' is clicked, a uid is generated and added to the url.
 This